Blessed bees: celebrating our pollinators

 Once it’s safe to travel again (not long now!) you might want to check out these hands-on bee experiences in Queensland:

-• Book in for a beginner’s beekeeping course at Honey House Kuranda to learn firsthand what it takes to manage and care for your hive of important little pollinators.
+Book in for a beginner’s beekeeping course at Honey House Kuranda.
+You’ll learn firsthand what it takes to manage and care for your hive of important little pollinators.

-• In a bid to protect our pollinators and promote local honey producers, the Ipswich Visitor Information Centre welcomed a colony of native bees in 2019 and hopes to host workshops and bee talks once restrictions lift.
+In a bid to protect our pollinators and promote local honey producers, the Ipswich Visitor Information Centre welcomed a colony of native bees in 2019.
+It hopes to host workshops and bee talks once restrictions lift.

 Queensland’s un-bee-lievable destinations and experiences will be ready and waiting for you when you’re able to travel safely again.
-For information on travel to Queensland and COVID-19 updates, head to the Tourism & Events Queensland info page.
+For info on travel to Queensland and COVID-19 updates, head to the Tourism & Events Queensland info page.
+For more on bees, check out this guide to backyard beekeeping, and this advice on building a bee-friendly garden.